Best Light Therapy Lamps

 If you need a light to travel with, I have two recommendations:

 The first is a budget-friendly light from Circadian Optics called the Luxy.
-It’s tiny, but powerful, and can be powered from a USB port, making it extremely versatile.
+It’s tiny but powerful and can be powered from a USB port, making it extremely versatile.

 Circadian Optics Luxy